retrocomputacion/retrobbs/readme.md

 - `config.ini` \[PLUGINS\] options: NONE

 ### YouTube snapshot (youtube.py):
 Display a frame from the specified *YouTube* video.
-It will grab the latest frame if the video is a livestream, otherwise it grabs a random frame.
+It will grab the latest frame if the video is a live stream.
+Otherwise it grabs a random frame.

 - `config.ini` function: GRABYT
 - `config.ini` parameters: